roman-tremmel/ggfastman/README.md

 One of the first R packages offering manhattan as well as qq plots was [qqman](https://github.com/stephenturner/qqman) from [Stephen Turner](https://twitter.com/strnr), and nowadays there are a lot of different packages and approaches available for R and python.
 But a very fast one, which is still fast when plotting billions of data points, is still missing.

-This package `FASTGWASMAN` is trying to fill this gap.
+This package `ggfastman` is trying to fill this gap.

 # Installation